 Conservation Framing Services by Qube Art Gallery:

 Qube Art Gallery is a one-stop destination for finding artworks that match one’s personality and preferences.
 Along with this, Qube Art also provides custom art printing services and conservation framing services.
 Qube Art focuses on delivering high-quality fine art printing and framing services considering even the slightest details put forward by the customer.
 The expert team at QUBE Art Gallery helps customers to choose the best framing service or printing service based on their requirements.
 The gallery offers unique services like Memorabilia Framing, Giclee Printing, and customized Museum Quality Framing at affordable prices, giving importance to perfection and quality in all creation steps.

 How to take care of the Conservation frameworks-Tips from QUBE Experts: The Expert Team for framing Services at QUBE Art Gallery offers the following advice for the maintenance of items that are framed using conservation framing Techniques: 1.
 The Framed pictures or artworks should not be placed upside down or on their sides.
 Doing so can cause the artwork’s mounting hinges to wear apart, and the painting may slip inside the frame.

 2. When stacked, pictures should be back to back and face to face.
 This is done to avoid damage from hanging fittings.

-3. The framed artworks should be hung away from direct sunlight and other heat sources, such as radiators.
-Extreme heat temperature can cause damage to the artwork or framed item.
+3. The framed artwork should be hung away from direct sunlight and other heat sources, such as radiators.
+Extreme heat temperature can cause damage to artwork or framed items.
 Hence necessary measures must be taken to avoid this.

 4. Care must be taken when cleaning the Glazing to ensure that no residue migrates to the artwork from the Glazing.